-- The thin-film quote only saves about 10% of capex.
+- The thin-film quote only saves about 10% of CapEx.

 - The local conservation officers were pretty helpful, and suggested that we make a (free) pre-application enquiry with alternative locations so they can suggest which is best from a conservation point-of-view.
 They'd like something that is as small and as little disruptive to the roof/building fabric and invisible from the road (and the main listed building) as possible.
 All entirely sensible.

-- Tesco has not covered itself in glory again: having taken quite a while to get back to us/me with any numbers at all their paperwork (with numbers but no sketches, etc) said "come back to us when you have planning permission" but of course without so much as a sketch we couldn't get it.
+- Tesco has not covered itself in glory again: having taken quite a while to get back to us/me with any numbers at all their paperwork (with numbers but no sketches, etc) said "come back to us when you have planning permission" but of course without so much as a sketch we could not get it.
 So, after some pushing, they presented a sketch for one option, (though learning to spell our names right would be nice).

-- Advice from an electricity supplier's FiT department suggests that as long as the PV is roof mounted and supplying power for use in an occupied building (ie it gets to the house side of of the domestic meter for example) then the system isn't "stand alone" and should get the full FiT benefits including being free of tax.
+- Advice from an electricity supplier's FiT department suggests that as long as the PV is roof mounted and supplying power for use in an occupied building (ie it gets to the house side of of the domestic meter for example) then the system is not "stand alone" and should get the full FiT benefits including being free of tax.

 As of mid-Sept we're about to write our pre-application enquiry letter to the conservation team of the local authority.
 A response should be with us in about 10 working days.